Inside0ut/PFE/README.md

 # Persuasion Detection in Informational ads on Facebook

-This repository contains data sources and code files for our final year project titled "Measuring Risks with AI-based Targeted Advertising"
+This repository contains data sources and code files for detecting persuasion in informational ads.

 ## Classifiers :

 ### **Task 1**  (classifier-1)
-We conduct a set of experiments with different classification models and identify the best one for classifying an advertisement as *commercial* or *informational*.
+We conduct a set of experiments with different text classification models and identify the best one for classifying an advertisement as *commercial* or *informational*.

 ### **Task 2**  (classifier-2)